Petrichor625/BATraj-Behavior-aware-Model/README.md

 # BATraj: A Behavior-aware Trajectory Prediction Model for Autonomous Driving

-This repository contains the official implementation of  **BAT: Behavior-Aware Human-Like Trajectory Prediction for Autonomous Driving**, accepted by Association for the Advancement of Artificial
-Intelligence (AAAI) 2024.
+This repository contains the official implementation of  **BAT: Behavior-Aware Human-Like Trajectory Prediction for Autonomous Driving**, accepted by the Association for the Advancement of Artificial Intelligence (AAAI) 2024.

 ## Background